tyeetale/nyuclassesfrom.xyz/README.md

 If we think Harvard's online catalog is slow... we don't even have a graphQL endpoint at NYU XD.

-All points aside, the network is huge, and it's very annoying to wait for a online catalog search.
-Furthermore, NYU's status as a global campus with over 40+ locations globally makes it more hard to manage from a catagorical point of view.

-Different schools, different classes, and different timezones all blend together to be a slow process.
+All jokes aside, our course search is huge, and it's very annoying to wait for a online catalog search.
+Furthermore, NYU's status as a global campus with over 40+ locations globally makes it harder to manage from a catagorical point of view, compared to other course searches.Different schools, different classes, and different timezones all blend together, which is why the current website is a slow process (Not to mention highly cryptic and bundled weirdly).

-As such, this project is an attempt to gather fast results for course search, as inspired from classes.wtf, coded in svelte, rust, and redis.
+As such, this project is an attempt to gather fast results for course search, as inspired from classes.wtf.

-We want to provide a service that will help students easily select and find classes with the given structure at NYU.
+Please keep in mind this is a hobby project between friends, and in no ways can we gaurantee that everything will be working 100% of the time.
+We do not hold any responsibility towards registering for courses, or any implications to using this service.

+With all this being said, it is our aspiration to help fellow NYU students easily find classes to their upcoming semesters, and we hope this helps!

 ## Data Fetching